Skip to main content

 11.0 Reporting

-11.1 All Responding Officers will report regularly to their Senior Officers on all Complaints, RRP Summaries and Decisions.
-This will include a report in January (summary of fall semester) and a report in June (summary of winter and spring semester) at minimum as well as immediate reporting of all Decisions following Formal Investigations.
+11.1 All Responding Officers will report annually to their Senior Officers on all Complaints, RRP Summaries and Decisions.
+This will include immediate reporting of all Decisions following Formal Investigations.

 11.2 Records of all Complaints, RRP Summaries, Decisions and Appeals will be maintained for a minimum of 5 years by applicable Senior Officer’s office and may be used for purposes of future disciplinary processes.
 Expulsion records will be kept indefinitely.